Hosted on Amazon ECS? Here is a top-level comparison between LocalOps & Amazon ECS

 Hosted on Amazon ECS?
 Here is a top-level comparison of how LocalOps makes life much easier for your team.

--> ECS compute is powered by Fargate (more expensive)
+-> ECS Fargate compute is more expensive

 -> ECS doesn't provide out of the box continuous deployments in its clusters.
 Must be setup separately using AWS Code deploy or using IaC tools like Terraform